Last updated on July 21st, 2022 at 09:03 am

 While difficulties brought on by changes in Google’s algorithms may have led more marketers to focus on social media to connect with customers, research from Clutch shows 87 per cent of B2B audiences cite search engines as their No. 1 way of discovering business content.

 Washington-based Clutch, which offers reviews and ratings as well as research, published its report, How B2B Audiences Engage With Business Content Online, on Tuesday.
-While social media was only two percentage points behind in terms of an important source, the study suggested firms should be taking a second look at their search engine optimization (SEO) efforts on content marketing assets and their own web pages, especially since 75 per cent cited company sites as their third most important source of information.
+While social media was only two percentage points behind in terms of being an important source, the study suggested firms should take a second look at their search engine optimization (SEO) efforts on content marketing assets or take the help of an SEO reseller, especially since 75 percent cited company sites as their third most important source of information

 According to Grayson Kemper, senior content developer and marketer at Clutch, the research was a way of confirming both the ongoing value of SEO and the notion that organic social media traffic may be affected by recent issues around privacy at Facebook and other services.